The Dramatica Mentorship Program

 - How to Use Dramatica the Right Way

-The last one is crucial—we will be using the original terminology found in the initial release of Dramatica in 1994.
-Subsequent versions of the theory dilute meaning in service of greater marketability.
-If we are to learn the theory accurately, we need to invest the time into the original concepts.
+The last one is crucial--we will be using the original terminology found in the initial release of Dramatica in 1994.
+Subsequent versions of the theory dilute meaning in service of marketability.
+If we are to learn the theory with accuracy, we need to invest the time into the original concepts.

 We intend to provide the writer with a complete and comprehensive understanding of the Dramatica theory of story consistent with other experts in the field.
 In addition to helping develop an intuitive understanding of the entire Dramatica Table of Story Elements, we want the student to leave the Program with a substantial and meaningful Story Treatment.

-This Treatment is theory put into action—a practical application of our work together—and perfect for setting the writer on the right path for their next draft.
+This Treatment is theory put into action--a practical application of our work--and perfect for setting the writer on the right path for their next draft.

 This Treatment runs 12-16 pages in length.
 The writer will know their Objective Story Throughline beats down to the sequences.
 They will develop their Main Character's personal and intimate development.
 Furthermore, they will identify places where the Influence Character and Relationship Story balance out the whole of their story.

-This result is perfect handing off to agents or prospective buyers—it will be a complete story in a scope that is both manageable and meaningful.
+This result is perfect for handing off to agents or prospective buyers--it will be a complete story in a scope that is both manageable and meaningful.

-The first stage of the Dramatica Mentorship Program, the one that ends with this Story Treatment, is designed to last anywhere from 8-10 weeks.
-That is the shortest time possible within given time constraints that still allows us to cover the major concepts of the Dramatica theory of story.
+The first semester of the Dramatica Mentorship Program, the one that ends with this Story Treatment, is designed to last anywhere from two to six months.
+Ten weeks is the shortest time possible within given time constraints that allows us to cover the major concepts of the Dramatica theory of story.
+Note that the typical student requires at least four months, with six being the prime duration.